pranavpatil60/air-quality-monitoring/README.md

 It provides insights into **pollution levels**, visualizes the **Air Quality Index (AQI)**, and aims to spread awareness about creating a cleaner and healthier environment.

 ---
-# Air Quality Monitor 🫧

-A beginner-friendly project to **analyze and visualize air quality** data using Python.

----

 ## 🔧 Features